reklawth/python_ws/context_managers/README.md

 ## The context manager protocol

 For an object to be a context-manager, it needs to support the _context-manager protocol_ which consists of two methods, `__enter__()` and `__exit__()`.

+## `__enter__()`

+The `__enter__()` method is called on the context-manager just before entering the with-block, and its return value is bound to the as-variable of the with-statement.

+`__enter__()` is allowed to return anything it wants, including `None`, and the with-statement itself does not ever access or use this value.
+It is very common, however, for context-managers to simply return themselves from `__enter__()`.

+## `__exit__()`

+The `__exit__()` method is substantially moe complex that `__enter__()` because it poerforms several roles in the execution of a with-statement.
+Its first and primary role is that it is executed after the with-block terminates, so it is responsible for cleaning up whatever resources the context-manager controls.

+Its second role is to properly handle the case where the with-block exits with an exception.
+To handle this caxe, `__exit__()` accepts three arguments:
+* The type of the exception that was raised
+* The value of the exception  (that is, the actual exception instance)
+* The traceback associated with the exception

+When a with-block exits without an exception, all three of these arguments are set to `None`, but when it exits exceptionally these arguments are bound to the exception which terminated the block.

+In many cases a context-manager needs to perform different `__exit__()` code depending on whether an exception was raised or not, so it is typical for `__exit__()` to first check the exception information before doing anything else.
+A common idiom is to check the type arguement to detect an exceptional exit.